oncody/civ-board-game-2010/README.md

 1. Starting figure stacking limit is 2
 1. Figures cannot move diagonally
 1. Figures can move through friendly city centers, but they can only end their movement on it if they wish to sacrifice that figure
-1. Figures can end their movement on friendly buildings, wonders, and great person tiles
+1. Figures can end their movement on friendly buildings, wonders, and nobles

 ### Blockade
 Any figure can blockade an enemy square by moving onto it and occupying it.
 A blockaded square cannot be used by its owner in any capacity.